 Kim is the owner/Director of Bright Beginnings, a New Paltz preschool and licensed childcare center.
 She has been President of 90 Miles Off Broadway, a 52 year old community theatre company, for more than 10 years.
 Kim is a NYS Certified Teacher with a Masters Degree in Early Childhood Education, with a BA Degree in Theatre.

-Kristi is the founder and instructor of Story Studio, a program for children ages 2-14 years that utilizes art and cooking as vehicles through which children can expand upon their reading experiences.
-She has worked with young children for over 15 years and is a certified teacher with an M.Ed in Early Childhood Education and a BA in Psychology with a concentration in Early Childhood Education.
+Kristi is the founder and instructor of Story Studio, a program for children ages 2-14 years that utilizes art and cooking as vehicles through which children expand upon their reading experiences.
+She has worked with young children for over 15 years in both home and school settings, and is a certified teacher with an M.Ed in Early Childhood Education and a BA in Psychology with a concentration in Early Childhood Education.

 Anna Mayta is a dance improviser, choreographer, and instructor.
 She graduated from Empire State College in June 2001 with a BA in Dance in Education.
 In November 2008, she received a certificate to teach yoga from Svyasa Swami Vivekananda Yoga University in Bangalore, India.
 In 2006, she was awarded a dissemination award from the Dutchess County Arts Council in Poughkeepsie, New York.
 Anna has been teaching, performing, and choreographing for over 15 years, and has developed two programs throughout this time period.
 One is teaching the Spanish language through movement; the other is fusion dance, which centers on the incorporation of African, Classical Indian, Flamenco, Modern, and Latin dance styles.
 Additionally, she has taught for The National Ballet of Zimbabwe in Africa, in England, and in the greater Boston Area, and is currently working in the Mid-Hudson Valley.